chrrstiang/chrrstiang/README.md

 ## Favorite Projects
 - **🚀 LiftOff**: Cross-platform social/tracking application for powerlifting coaches to improve the efficiency behind the coach-athlete relationship in powerlifting.
-- **🧠 Brain-Powered Pomodoro Timer**: Productivity timer utilizing EEG brain wave data to determine the focus score of a user in real-time.
+- **🧠 Brain-Powered Pomodoro Timer**: Enhancing producitivity through a pomodoro timer backed by brain-wave data to determine the focus score of a user in real-time.

 ## 📲 Connect with me!
 - **LinkedIn**: [https://www.linkedin.com/in/christiangarcia9558](https://www.linkedin.com/in/christiangarcia9558)